 - Act promptly to ensure that top candidates are not lost to organizations that move quickly to hire top talent.

 Role Of Human Resourcees

-The Staffing & Recruitment Department within Human Resources is available to provide guidance throughout the search process.
+The Talent Acquisition department within Human Resources is available to provide guidance throughout the search process.
 They collaborate with the Chair and Affirmative Action office in order to serve as liaison for external advertising.
 Once finalists are identified, HR should be notified in order to conduct pre-employment screening, i.e., professional reference checks and background reporting.
 HR will also work closely with the hiring official regarding the starting salary and offer of employment.